pjaiswal08/Ansible/README.md

 # Ansible

-This is demo ansible config
+This is demo ansible config, created using vm